How the Sunflower State Raised the Bar for Statewide Entrepreneurial Ecosystem Development

 Due to the tireless combined efforts of the National Center for Economic Gardening, National Commission on Entrepreneurship, Kauffman Foundation’s Center for Entrepreneurial Leadership, Corporation for Enterprise Development (once CFED and today Prosperity Now), the Center for Rural Entrepreneurship, and the Federal Reserve Bank of Kansas City, practitioners today have the language to define high-functioning entrepreneurial ecosystems.
 These ecosystems are often characterized by seven key indicators.

-Active partnerships between startups, investors, universities, and government entities that enable knowledge-sharing and resource access.
+Active partnerships between startups, investors, universities, and government entities that enable knowledge-sharing and resource access

 A robust pipeline of funding sources across all business stages, including grants, venture capital, and non-traditional financing mechanisms.